Northern Vancouver Island Explorer

 Optional Extras

-• Pre / post accommodation Campbell River or Vancouver
+• Pre and post hotel accommodation in Vancouver

 • Whales, Wildlife and Culture tour in Campbell River